Turkey–United States relations: Alliances (Enlargement of NATO, BRICS)

 The enlargement of NATO continued with two new members during President Biden's term, Finland and Sweden.
 Turkey initially insisted on keeping its veto power on their membership, citing concerns over "combating terrorism" to be extended specifically to include "the PKK, PYD, YPG, and FETÖ" in the tripartite memorandum between Finland, Sweden, and Turkey during the NATO summit in Madrid in June 2022.
-For well over a year Turkey used this power to seek concessions from the Western block, which did not recognize the PYD, YPG or FETÖ as "terrorist entities" (but recognizes the PKK as such).
+For well over a year, Turkey used this power to seek concessions from the Western bloc, which did not recognize the PYD, YPG, or FETÖ as "terrorist entities" but recognizes the PKK as such.
 Finland-Turkey negotiations ended with these issues resolved.
 Turkey also saw Sweden's difficult domestic membership application issues (e.g., 2023 Quran burnings in Sweden) as a moment of leverage not just for terrorism, but also for obtaining 40 new F-16Vs from the United States, as it blocked the negotiations between the parties.
-On May 18, 2022, the U.S. brought the issue of listing the PYD and YPG (defined as "allies" by the United States in the war against ISIS, but viewed by Turkey as affiliates of the outlawed PKK) and the Gülen movement as "terrorist organizations" to the table for clarification.
+On May 18, 2022, the U.S. brought the issue of listing the PYD and YPG, defined as "allies" by the United States in the war against ISIS, but viewed by Turkey as affiliates of the PKK, and the Gülen movement as "terrorist organizations" to the table for clarification.
 Regarding the aforementioned US-Turkey discussions, President Erdoğan stated that "neither country has an open, clear stance against [the mentioned] terrorist organizations.
 We cannot say 'yes' to those who impose sanctions on Turkey [during our fight against our enemy], on joining NATO, which is [essentially] a security organization."
 On June 29, 2022, U.S. President Joe Biden thanked Turkish President Recep Tayyip Erdoğan for paving the way for Finland and Sweden's membership at the NATO summit in Madrid.

 According to Russian media reports (never officially confirmed by Ankara) Turkey requested BRICS membership.
 If admitted, Turkey would become a part of the first significant counterweight (navigating to multipolarity) to the U.S.-led global order.